 Relationship Level: Who Are You Writing To

-- First contact: Use formal or neutral greetings to establish reliability.
+- First contact: Use formal or neutral greetings to establish reliability and make a strong first impression.

-- Regular Clients: Use professional yet friendly greetings that reflect intimacy.
+- Regular Clients: Use professional yet friendly greetings that reflect intimacy while maintaining respect.

-- Business Partners: Adapt to the tones used in past exchanges.
+- Business Partners: Adapt to the tones used in past exchanges to maintain consistency and rapport.

-- Colleagues: Use informal greetings unless the hierarchy requires formality.
+- Colleagues: Use informal greetings unless the hierarchy requires formality, balancing professionalism with approachability.

-- Friends or close contacts: casual greetings are natural and appropriate.
+- Friends or close contacts: Casual greetings are natural and appropriate, reflecting your established relationship.

 Communication Context: Why Are You Writing

-- Marketing promotion: Increase engagement with friendly and familiar greetings.
+- Marketing promotion: Increase engagement with friendly and familiar greetings that encourage interaction.

-- Customer service: Reduce dissatisfaction with respectful and reassuring greetings.
+- Customer service: Reduce dissatisfaction with respectful and reassuring greetings that build trust.

-- Sales follow-up: Encourage replies without the pressure of a balanced greeting.
+- Sales follow-up: Encourage replies without the pressure of a balanced greeting that maintains professionalism.

-- Business Report: Neutral or formal greetings maintain clarity and authority.
+- Business Report: Neutral or formal greetings maintain clarity and authority for important communications.

-- Job application: Formal greetings show seriousness and ability.
+- Job application: Formal greetings show seriousness and ability, demonstrating your professionalism.

 Cultural Background: Where Is the Recipient Based

-- North America: Casual professionalism is mainstream in modern business emails.
+- North America: Casual professionalism is mainstream in modern business emails, with "Hi [Name]" being widely accepted.

-- Western Europe: Polite and structured greetings are standard.
+- Western Europe: Polite and structured greetings are the standard, often using titles more frequently.

-- Asia and the Middle East: Title and formal greetings show respect and respect for status.
+- Asia and the Middle East: Title and formal greetings show respect and respect for status hierarchies.

-- Global Team: Neutral and professional greetings minimize cultural risks.
+- Global Team: Neutral and professional greetings minimize cultural risks in diverse work environments.

 Scenario-Based Email Salutation Strategies and Phrase Library